dscntu/forum/README.md

-# forum
+# Forum

-Forum for discussing project ideas
+Open a new issue to discuss your project idea!